ergon/airlock-helm-charts/charts/microgateway/README.md

 ### Secrets
 Several different Secrets are required to configure the Microgateway properly.
-Some of these secrets can be generated during the installation of the Chart, others must be created in advance and then referenced in the Microgateway Chart.
+Some of these secrets can be generated during the installation of the chart, others must be created in advance and then referenced in the Microgateway chart.
 The following examples show how to create a secret and how to use it with the Microgateway.

 #### existingSecret